Project Vox

 Public philosophy

-My first foray into public outreach was a talk at the Carolina Meadows Retirement Community in Chapel Hill, NC.
-In December 2023, I spoke to a group about “Teleology in Physics, from Aristotle to Maupertuis and Euler.”
-Many thanks to my gracious audience, and to my friend Aurora Yu for inviting me!
-I look forward to future occasions.
-(Slides from that talk.)
+In December 2023, I spoke to a group at the Carolina Meadows Retirement Community in Chapel Hill, NC on “Teleology in Physics, from Aristotle to Maupertuis and Euler.”
+Many thanks to my gracious audience, and to my friend Aurora Yu for inviting me for this first foray into public philosophy.
+(Slides from that talk)